Independent Commission for the Study of Sexual Abuse against Children in the Portuguese Catholic Church

-The Independent Commission for the Study of Sexual Abuse of Children in the Portuguese Catholic Church was an independent working group, which was created following an invitation addressed to pediatric psychiatrist Pedro Strecht, at the end of 2021, by Bishop José Ornelas, president of the Conference Episcopal Portuguesa (CEP), to carry out a study on practices of sexual abuse of minors within the Portuguese Catholic Church, covering the period between 1950 and 2022.
+The Independent Commission for the Study of Sexual Abuse of Children in the Portuguese Catholic Church was an independent working group, which was created following an invitation addressed to pediatric psychiatrist Pedro Strecht, at the end of 2021, by Bishop José Ornelas, president of the Portuguese Episcopal Conference (CEP), to carry out a study on practices of sexual abuse of minors within the Portuguese Catholic Church, covering the period between 1950 and 2022.

 It began its work in January 2022, with a team chosen by Pedro Strecht, defining a period of one year as its duration, with the final presentation of a report.

 The commission is made up of a central nucleus of five people from different professional areas, to which another member is added as an external observer.
 They are: Pedro Strecht, Coordinator (pediatric psychiatrist), Ana Nunes de Almeida (sociologist, researcher in the area of childhood, family and school), Daniel Sampaio (psychiatrist, full professor), Álvaro Laborinho Lúcio (Supreme Court justice), Filipa Tavares (social assistant), and Catarina Vasconcelos, external member (anthropologist, filmmaker).
 The commission also included the participation of Vasco Ramos (sociologist), Ana Sofia Varela (clinical psychologist) and Catarina Pires (journalist).

 To study the Church Archives, an historian, Francisco Azevedo Mendes was invited.
 He independently formed the Historical Research Group (GIH) with three other researchers: Júlia Garraio (specialist in gender studies), and Rita Almeida de Carvalho and Sérgio Ribeiro Pinto (historians).